pires/kubernetes-vagrant-coreos-cluster/README.md

 ## Deploy Kubernetes

-Current ```Vagrantfile``` will bootstrap one VM with everything needed to become a Kubernetes _master_ and, by default, a couple VMs with everything needed to become Kubernetes minions.
+Current ```Vagrantfile``` will bootstrap one VM with everything needed to become a Kubernetes _master_ and, by default, a couple VMs with everything needed to become Kubernetes worker nodes.
-You can change the number of minions and/or the Kubernetes version by setting environment variables **NODES** and **KUBERNETES_VERSION**, respectively.
+You can change the number of worker nodes and/or the Kubernetes version by setting environment variables **NODES** and **KUBERNETES_VERSION**, respectively.
 [You can find more details below](#customization).

 ```
 vagrant up